wp-plugins/yourchannel/readme.txt

 * Banner image, profile picture and username.
 * Total videos and views.
 * Uploads (sorted by views.)
 * Playlists (lists videos on that playlist on click).
+(Optional)
 * Banner image in footer.
+* Default color accent is Black & White.

 You can put YourChannel shortcode in posts or any custome fields.
 Shortcode looks like `[yourchannel user="you"]`.